horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/makerdao.md

 Some of such aspects are the weekly Governance and Risk meetings where the MKR holders talk about the key issues for the present day.

 The link [here](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk%40group.calendar.google.com&ctz=America%2FLos_Angeles) shows the agenda for the past and upcoming meetings.
-Most of the past meetings are also available on [Youtube](https://www.youtube.com/watch?v=AcOm5yhqY38).
+Most of the past meetings are also available on [Youtube](https://www.youtube.com/channel/UC4jqZlzQHUhzqf5rMd5ywTw).

 The Maker Foundation is currently working with the MakerDAO community to achieve complete decentralization of the project where all organizational aspects will be managed by the community.

 - [Self Sustaining MakerDAO](https://forum.makerdao.com/t/announcement-kickstarting-the-self-sustaining-makerdao-initiative/1864)

 - [Governance After Decentralization](https://blog.makerdao.com/what-will-maker-governance-look-like-after-complete-decentralization/)

 - [Design For Self Governing DAO](https://www.theblockcrypto.com/post/60702/maker-foundation-reveals-its-design-for-a-self-governing-dao-to-replace-its-role-in-the-ecosystem)

 For instance, until recently the Maker Foundation had an exclusive control over the smart contract that controlled the operational mechanics of the MKR token.
 While any changes to that smart contract can't go unnoticed, the Maker Foundation been privileged in ability to control it.

 In March 2020, the control of that contract passed to the MakerDAO community.
-You can [read more](https://blog.makerdao.com/the-transfer-of-mkr-token-control-to-governance-the-final-step/) about it here.
+You can read more about this [here](https://blog.makerdao.com/the-transfer-of-mkr-token-control-to-governance-the-final-step/).
 There are means to verify that this change actually took place by exploring the relevant transaction on Ethereum blockchain itself.

 There is also an entity known as DAI foundation which was formed to oversee and legally control MakerDAO's key intangible assets, such as trademarks and code copyrights.